Historic sites Flims Laax Falera

 Parc la Mutta

 The international train connections take you to Chur.
-There you get on the postbus to Flims, Laax and Falera.
-The same applies if you arrive in Ilanz by Rhaetian Railway.
+There you get on the Postbus to Flims, Laax and Falera.
+The same applies if you arrive in Ilanz with the Rhaetian Railway.

 Please use the large parking lot at the entrance to the village.
-Falera is a car-free place and it may only be driven in and parked with an appropriate driving license.
+Falera is a car-free place and it is only allowed to drive in and park with an appropriate driving permit.

 This website uses technology and content from the Outdooractive platform.